-Cash is subject to floating interest rates.
+Current financial assets and financial liabilities are generally not exposed to interest rate risk because of their short-term nature and maturity.
 Sensitivity to a plus or minus 1% change in interest rates would not have a material impact on the reported consolidated net (loss) income and comprehensive consolidated net (loss) income for the period.
+The company currently has no significant exposure in its operations to interest rate fluctuations, as the Company's interest-bearing liabilities have fixed interest rate.